darkstego/wakib-keys/README.md

 dynamically bind prefix keys.
 If you simply want to copy the C-c key to another location, while keeping C-c as is, check them out, they provide a an easy way of doing it.
 Or just check out the Macro shown in my mode.

-## Warnings

-It seems C-x is overwritten on certain occasions due to minor modes actually using it (who knew).
-I will implement the same override for C-x as I did for C-c to handle those.

 I am very very new to elisp, and emacs so any suggestions or advice is greatly appreciated.